Traditional Rulers Afraid of Governors? Sultan of Sokoto Finally Mentions What's Going On

 • According to the traditional ruler, the monarchs are only being respectful of the authority the governors are holding for the four years they would serve

-The Sultan of Sokoto, Sa'ad Mohammad Abubakar II, has fired back at claims that traditional rulers are intimidated by governors, stating that monarchs have been governing the country before Nigeria's independence in 1960.
+The Sultan of Sokoto, Sa'ad Mohammad Abubakar II, has responded to claims that traditional rulers are intimidated by governors, stating that monarchs governed the country before Nigeria's independence in 1960.

-Speaking at a Stakeholders' roundtable on Northern Nigerian Youth Development in Abuja, the Sultan emphasized that traditional rulers aren't afraid but rather respectful of governors' authority.
+Speaking at a Stakeholders' roundtable on Northern Nigerian Youth Development in Abuja, the Sultan emphasized that traditional rulers aren't afraid of governors but rather respectful of their authority.

 Sultan of Sokoto, Sa'ad Mohammad Abubakar II Nigerian governors Niger state Babangida Aliyu